-§ Buyers, sellers and diminishing marginal utility:
+§ Buyers, sellers and diminishing marginal utility (Tal and Gal):18 especially exchanges of monetary instruments: money for money.

 - Ed has lots of oranges.
 He eats oranges all day.
 He would love an apple.
 Ed's marginal utility for oranges is low and for apples is high. - Ned has lots of apples.
 He eats apples all day.
 He would love an orange.
 Ned's marginal utility for apples is low and for oranges is high. - When Ed and Ned meet they rapidly make a deal to exchanges some apples and oranges.